-She was a pioneering woman photographer at a time when
+She was a pioneering woman photographer at a

-there were few; she left her native US to work abroad when it was relatively unusual for American women to do so; her work is broad ranging, representing her need to make a living balanced with her desire to cover issues of international concern.
+time when there were few; she left her native US to work abroad when it was relatively unusual for American women to do so; her work is broad ranging, representing her need to make a living balanced with her desire to cover issues of international concern.
 In Paris, she was mentored by Henri Cartier-Bresson who helped Stafford to secure front page of the Observer in 1958 with her moving image of a refugee mother, which helped bring the violence of the Algerian War of Independence to international attention.
 In 2020, she was awarded the 'Chairman's Lifetime Achievement Award' from the UK Picture Editor's Guild.
-Stafford's third book, a retrospective on her life's work Marilyn Stafford - A Life in Photography was published by Bluecoat Press in 2021 and an accompanying retrospective exhibition is currently at Brighton Museum, UK until 8 May 2022.
+Stafford's third book, a retrospective on her life's work Marilyn Stafford - A Life in Photography was published by Bluecoat Press in 2021 and an accompanying retrospective exhibition toured to Farley's House & Gallery, Brighton Museum and Dimbola Museum & Galleries.